-A. Dissolved Fluor680 is recommended to be used in one go and should not be saved for the next use.
+A. The dissolved Fluor750 is recommended to be used in one go and should not be saved for the next use.

-- B. Ultrafiltration tube specification selection: The ultrafiltration tube provided in this kit has a default cutoff of 30k MWCO, suitable for labeling antibodies.
-If you need to label other molecular weight substances, it is recommended to choose the ultrafiltration tube specification according to the principle that the molecular weight of the substance to be labeled is more than twice the molecular weight cutoff of the ultrafiltration tube, and contact us before placing an order. - C. The ratio of Fluor680 to antibody molecules: The recommended ratio of Fluor680 to antibody molecules (23:1) in this kit is for reference only.
-Experimenters can explore according to actual needs, and the recommended range for the ratio of Fluor680 to antibody molecules is: 8:1~23:1. - D. The scope of the kit: This kit can also be used to label other proteins containing free amino groups.
-The specific labeling ratio should be determined based on the number of available amino groups in the substance to be labeled or by setting different molar ratios for labeling. - E. Requirements for the antibody to be labeled: The optimal reaction concentration for antibody labeling is 2mg/ml.
-If the concentration is too low, it needs to be concentrated to 2mg/ml before the experiment. - F. Requirements for the reaction buffer: The reaction environment for the material to be labeled should meet the following requirements.
-If your antibody buffer meets the following requirements, you can proceed directly with the labeling.
-If it does not meet the requirements, please use the labeling buffer or 0.01M pH7.4 PBS to replace the solution (dialysis, ultrafiltration, etc.).
+B. Choice of ultrafiltration tube specifications: The ultrafiltration tube provided in this kit has a default cutoff of 30k MWCO, suitable for labeling antibodies.
+If you need to label other molecular weight substances, it is recommended to choose the ultrafiltration tube specification according to the principle that the molecular weight of the substance to be labeled is more than twice the molecular weight cutoff of the ultrafiltration tube, and contact us before placing an order.

+C. Selection of the molar ratio of Fluor750 to antibody: The recommended molar ratio of Fluor750 to antibody (23:1) in this kit is for reference only, and experimenters can explore according to actual needs, with the recommended range of the molar ratio of Fluor750 to antibody being 8:1~23:1.

+D. Scope of application of the kit: This kit can also be used to label other proteins containing free amino groups, and the specific labeling ratio should be determined based on the number of available amino groups in the substance to be labeled or by setting different molar ratios for labeling.

+E. Requirements for the antibody to be labeled: The optimal reaction concentration for antibody labeling is 2mg/ml, if the concentration is too low, it needs to be concentrated to 2mg/ml before the experiment.

+F. Requirements for the reaction buffer: The reaction environment for the substance to be labeled should meet the following requirements.
+If your antibody buffer meets the following requirements, you can proceed directly with the labeling; if not, please use the labeling buffer or 0.01M pH7.4 PBS to replace the solution (dialysis, ultrafiltration, etc.).

-pН 6.5-8.0
+рН 6.5-8.0

 No free amino groups MES, PBS, HEPES

 Chelator (e.g., EDTA) ×

 Glycerol < 5%

 Bovine Serum Albumin ×

 Glycine ×

 Amino component ×

 Protective protein like BSA, etc. ×